A Look Into: Premium WordPress Plugins

-There may be a slew of plugins which can replicate these tasks.
-But operating at that amount plugins can become tiresome.
+There may be a slew of plugins that can replicate these tasks.
+But operating at that amount of plugins can become tiresome.
 Generally, premium plugins will come included with forum support and documentation for those willing to spend some time researching.
 Although a bit convoluted at first, once you understand how to harness the power of premium WordPress plugins, your blogging experience may never be the same again!

 The Shrinking Market

 I’ve discussed many times whether the market for WordPress is currently shrinking.
-With the vast improvement of open source technologies it seems plugins are being developed quicker and with less resistance.
+With the vast improvement of open source technologies, it seems plugins are being developed quicker and with less resistance.

-Along with plugins many development firms will offer great premium themes, too.
-WordPress’ theming engine is extremely powerful and demonstrates just what is possible behind a PHP/MySQL stack.
+Along with plugins, many development firms will offer great premium themes, too.
+WordPress theming engine is extremely powerful and demonstrates just what is possible behind a PHP/MySQL stack.
 Check out our small premium themes gallery if you’re interested in delving further here.
 Often times you’ll run into custom plugins pre-packaged with larger theme collections (a very nice added bonus!)

 Exploring the Possibilities